suyati/Mold/README.md

 ## Usage

 After installing you can access the templates from File -> New File.
-Scroll to the bottom and you can see a section named  ![Mold].
+Scroll to the bottom and you can see a section named Mold.

 ## License

-This project is released under the [MIT license](https://github.com/realm/jazzy/blob/master/LICENSE).
+This project is released under the [MIT license](https://github.com/rgeorgesuyati/Mold/blob/master/LICENSE).

 ## About